vicosoft4real/Room/README.md

 # What are your thought about unit testing?
 Unit testing is inevitable in good software design.
 It helps to detect bugs early.
 It is part of me.
-I am not use i can write any code without unit-testing.
+I am not sure I can write any code without unit-testing.

 # What design pattern have you used in your project?
 I used clean architecture for the project architecture.
 I am a fan of CQRS and mediator design pattern which helps to leverage all the design principles: